Grill Safety and Propane Tank Storage

 - Whenever you’re transporting propane tanks for grilling, always handle with care.
 Never lay the propane tank on its side and never put a propane tank in the front seat on the way home from a fill-up.

-- Always inspect your connection hoses and make sure they are free of build-up and debris.
+- Inspect your connection hoses and make sure they are free of build-up and debris before use.
+Debris in the hose could create a blockage which, again, can result in an explosion.

 - Always keep your tank away from heat or any possible ignition source.

-- Always store your tank in a designated location that is safe and away from small children.
+- Store your tank in a designated location that is safe and away from small children.
+Make sure the area is properly ventilated.
+Also make sure to check the valve before putting it in storage.

 Looking for additional grill safety and propane tank storage tips?
 Feel free to contact Keystone Propane today and talk with one of our qualified professionals!